-A survey course intended to introduce the student to the basics of information security.
-Upon completion of this course students will be able to: (1) understand the basic components of information security (confidentiality, integrity, and availability, common threats and attacks, security policies and mechanisms, trust); (2) understand and apply the basic concepts and primitives of cryptography (private-key and public-key encryption, message authentication and digital signature, hash functions, key distribution, user authentication); (3) understand basic mechanisms of operating system security (access control, confinement of malicious code, isolation and sandboxing, virtualization); (4) understand basic problems and protocols for internet security (ipsec, ssl, viruses and spyware, firewall and intrusion detection); (5) understand basic problems and protocols for e-commerce security; (6) understand basic human and ethical issues in information security.
+Additional Requirement: Windows based laptop or Apple MacBook (see IT Laptop Program @ www.ggc.edu/itlaptop) A survey course intended to introduce the student to the basics of information security.
+Upon completion of this course students will be able to: (1) understand the basic components of information security (confidentiality, integrity and availability, common threats and attacks, security policies and mechanisms, trust); (2) understand and apply the basic concepts and primitives of cryptography (private-key and public-key encryption, message authentication and digital signature, hash functions, key distribution, user authentication); (3) understand basic mechanisms of operating system security (access control, confinement of malicious code, isolation and sandboxing, virtualization); (4) understand basic problems and protocols for e-commerce security; (6) understand basic human and ethical issues in information security.